jaycelynchino/byu-cs324-w2023/lab-proxy-iomultiplex/README.md

 You reach this state only after you have received the entire response from the Web server (i.e., in the `READ_RESPONSE` state).

-In this state, loop to write to the client socket until one of the following
+In this state, loop to write the response to the client using the client-to-proxy socket until one of the following happens:
-happens:

  - you have written the entire HTTP response to the client socket.
 If this is the case:
-   - close your client socket.
+   - close your client-to-proxy socket.
 You are done!
  - `write()` (or `send()`) returns a value less than 0.
-   - If and `errno` is `EAGAIN` or `EWOULDBLOCK`, it just means that there is no buffer space available for writing to the socket; you will continue writing to the socket when you are notified by epoll that there is more buffer space available for writing.
+   - If `errno` is `EAGAIN` or `EWOULDBLOCK`, it just means that there is no buffer space available for writing to the socket; you will continue writing to the socket when you are notified by epoll that there is more buffer space available for writing.